What Is a Dual Visor Motorcycle Helmet?

 Fit still comes first.
 A useful visor setup does not make up for poor helmet fit.
 The helmet should sit level, fasten securely, and feel stable when you move your head.

 Riders considering the Cyril A128 should think about whether they want both modular convenience and dual visor flexibility.
-If you prefer a fixed full face structure instead, a full face option such as the Cyril FF357 or R1-PRO may be easier to understand.
+If you prefer a fixed full face structure instead, a full face option such as the Cyril Mad Shark or Cyril R1-PRO may be easier to understand.

 How to Care for a Dual Visor Helmet